Schedule and Room Assignments

 Open Spots: 6

-Witness the wonders of winter!
-Bundle up and look for signs of how animals live in the cold.
-Discover tracks in the snow, uncover nests and borrows, and find out who munched on twigs or bark.
-Observe transformations in plant life, moss, and fungus, and watch the changes to the watershed.
+Have fun the final weeks of summer!
+Look forward to early fall!
+Animals are active and sunning themselves.
+Plants are mature, and flowers have gone to seed.
+The stream may have slowed down from summer drought, but discoveries at the water's edge abound.
 Step outdoors to each week to explore nature with a senior naturalist/outdoor educator.
 Take a break from sit-down classes, indoor activities, and screen time to explore the natural world, get fresh air, and exercise.
 The group will explore the southern section of Sugarland Stream Valley Park in Herndon while they discover all the secrets that woods hold when you stop, look, listen, smell, touch, turn-over, and peek under!
 A portion of each session will be seeking and discussing what is found each season.
 Students will get to know native animals and key types of plants and trees in our area.
 Emphasis will be on becoming comfortable with things they encounter outdoors, observing and appreciating discoveries in nature, safe exploration of the woods, and how to be a good steward of nature.
 The class will also discuss outdoor skills such as shelter and outdoor safety.
 Students will play games in the woods to practice outdoor skills.
 Visit the Compass Nature Quest class webpage for more information on the program, location, and Frequently Asked Questions.
 Students should come prepared for class with outdoor/play clothes, closed-toe shoes, sunscreen and/or insect repellent, a hat, and jacket or layered outerwear depending on the weather/temperature.
+The group exploration/activities in the woods are for enrolled students only, and tag-along parents and siblings cannot be accommodated.

 Day(s): Wed